 First things first, What is Bluetooth Codec?

-Before we tell you how to tweak the Bluetooth Codec, you’ll need to know the concept behind it, what it is first.
+Before we tell you how to tweak the Bluetooth Codec, you’ll need to know the concept behind it, and what it is first.
 The way Bluetooth works is that there’s a specific code that it relies on to function; this code compresses data from the device you’re trying to connect your wireless device to, and when it reaches your wireless device, the code decompresses it.

 There are several Bluetooth codecs, and they’re all different from one another, and the new codecs are more efficient at transferring data than the previous ones.
 You’ll find the Sub Band Codec (SBC) in almost every Bluetooth device.
 It’s the most common Bluetooth Codec out there, but codecs like AAC (Advanced Audio Coding, Qualcomm aptX, and Sony LDAC are more advanced and better codecs.
 What is the Bluetooth AVRCP Version?